 Chai tea – The Silva Spoon, Shop 1 The Dunes, 27 Cotton Tree Parade, Cotton Tree

-With its eclectic décor and attention to every small detail, this tea house and gift shop has an enormous variety of tea, but my pick is the Bengali Chai.
+With its eclectic décor and attention to every small detail, this tea house and gift shop in Cotton Tree has an enormous variety of tea, but my pick is the Bengali Chai.
 It’s a slightly spicy chai, made from black tea, pepper, cinnamon, cloves and ginger.

 Cacao and peppermint hot chocolate – New Earth Café, 21-37 Birtwill Street, Coolum Beach

-If you’re like me and love having a selection of milks to choose from, make a beeline to this raw, organic and gluten free café in Coolum and order their delicious hot chocolate made on almond milk.
+If you’re like me and love having a selection of milks to choose from, make a beeline to this raw, organic and gluten-free café in Coolum and order their delicious hot chocolate made with almond milk.

 The peppermint isn’t too overpowering and it’s deliciously smooth and comforting.

 Who needs coffee anyway?